European Restructuring Monitor

 - The restructuring events database has been monitoring the employment impact of large-scale restructuring events in Europe since 2003.
 It now covers the 28 EU Member States plus Norway.

-- The database of national support instruments for restructuring helps companies and workers to anticipate and manage restructuring.
-Introduced in 2011, this database now provides information on almost 400 national schemes.
+- The database of national support instruments for restructuring, introduced in 2011, helps companies and workers to anticipate and manage restructuring.

 - The database of restructuring-related legislation, added in 2013, gives an overview of relevant national regulations, for example, definitions of collective dismissal and dismissal procedures or information/consultation requirements in restructuring.

-- The restructuring case studies database, launched in 2015, contains more than 150 examples of how private sector and public sector employers anticipate and manage restructuring.
+- The restructuring case studies database, launched in 2015, contains examples of how private sector and public sector employers anticipate and manage restructuring.
 Such restructuring can occur for many reasons and can take different forms, from business expansion to the closure of a company.

 To maintain their competitiveness, businesses need to be able to adapt to globalisation and the internationalisation of markets.
 Company restructuring has become a worldwide phenomenon, impacting on employment not only from a quantitative point of view but also from a qualitative point of view.

 The information in the restructuring events database is the result of an analysis of daily newspapers and business press in the EU28 Member States and Norway.
 To complete the background information, other sources are also used, including company websites, social partner websites and specific sources dealing with restructuring processes.
 A European network of experts – mainly economists, sociologists and journalists specialising in industrial relations – is in charge of information collection.
-ERM Quarterly summarises restructuring cases every three months and also provide indications of future developments.
+The ERM quarterly summary publication has been discontinued after the January 2017 issue, being replaced by articles on restructuring issues.

 The ERM takes into account only those restructuring cases that meet one of the following criteria.